de-Boer-Lab/hashFrag/README.md

 Changing these parameters can drastically impact the identification process of homology.
 Please see permissible scoring parameter combinations for the BLASTn algorithm [here](https://www.ncbi.nlm.nih.gov/sites/books/NBK279684/) (Table D1).

 By default, hashFrag generates reverse complement sequences when creating the BLAST database.
 This ensures that query sequences are assessed for homology for both sequence orientations.
-If the input FASTA files already contains both forward and reverse sequence orientations, include the `--skip-revcomp` argument to skip this step.
+If the input FASTA files already contain both forward and reverse sequence orientations, include the `--skip-revcomp` argument to skip this step.

 > Currently, hashFrag expects reverse complementary sequences to be denoted with a `_Reversed` suffix in the sequence header.